Mint Chocolate Chip Pancakes

 Another meal prep option is to prep the ingredients ahead of time.
 Measure out the dry ingredients and keep them in a mason jar.
 Rinse your baby spinach and mint and portion them out too.
 When you’re ready to make the pancakes most of your food prep will be all set.

 Did you like this Mint Chocolate Chip Pancakes recipe?
-You may also like these recipes:
+You may also like these other pancake recipes:

 4.75 from 4 votes